 The Ministry of Health is inviting organisations and individuals to give their feedback on the Standard and participate in a short consultation.
 The purpose of this consultation is to determine whether Ngā Paerewa should remain in force, be amended or be replaced with other standard(s).

 The consultation can be accessed via the Ministry's consultation hub: Ngā Paerewa Health and Disability Services Standard consultation 2026.
-The consultation closes on 16 March 2026.
+The consultation closed on 16 March 2026.

 Following review and analysis of submissions, a recommendation will be made to the Minister of Health on whether Ngā Paerewa should remain in force, be amended, or be replaced.